Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 > Challenge: https://cryptopals.com/sets/7/challenges/51

+The challenge is based on the paper [BREACH: REVIVING THE CRIME ATTACK](https://www.breachattack.com/resources/BREACH%20-%20SSL,%20gone%20in%2030%20seconds.pdf).

 We create the Compression Oracle.

 The Oracle format the data with http header, compress the request, encrypt it and return the resulting length: